NU-MSR/unified_teleop/README.md

 Run `ros2 launch unified_teleop demo_dualshock4_turtlesim.launch.xml` and refer to `example_scheme.yaml` on how to control the `turtlesim`.

 Feel free to experiment with different control schemes, and try using different control devices by creating new input mappings!

+Bring up the other joy package and show the difference

+One input mapping per device type, then control schemes can be created using intuitive naming

+Eliminate jargon

+Don't only provide Twist, but also Pointstamped, and different means

+Have a whole section about WHY its different

+Control scheme -> output scheme control node -> teleop node

+remove _joystick

+copy over the rosnu function